 Body & mind Connections

 There is increasing evidence that stress has a direct biological effect on disease risk, involving the sympathetic nervous system, the Hypothalamo-Pituitary-Adrenomedullary axis, and the inflammatory response system – a major chain reaction released by the immune complex.
-The interaction established among these systems and a central autonomic network which includes both prefrontal and limbic cerebral structures, are integrated to form an internal regulation system through which the brain controls visceromotor, neuroendocrine, and behavioural responses that are critical for goal-directed behavior, adaptability, and health.
+The interaction established among these systems and a central autonomic network which includes both prefrontal and limbic cerebral structures are integrated to form an internal regulation system through which the brain controls visceromotor, neuroendocrine, and behavioral responses that are critical for goal-directed behavior, adaptability, and health.

 When the sympathetic nervous system is activated, hormones such as catecholamines ( epinephrine and norepinephrine) are released and the hypothalamus simultaneously secretes corticotrophin-releasing factor.
 The release of corticotrophin-releasing factor produces adrenocorticotropic hormone from the anterior lobe of the pituitary gland.
-This hormone in turn stimulates the adrenal cortices to release cortisol, a stress hormone that helps the immune system to operate efficiently.
+This hormone, in turn, stimulates the adrenal cortices to release cortisol, a stress hormone that helps the immune system to operate efficiently.
 The release of catecholamines and cortisol allows the body to break down sugar as a source of available energy.
-This represents the sympathetic adrenomedullary system, an essential component of the normal acute alarm response to threat that produces the fight-flight reaction.
+This represents the sympathetic adrenomedullary system, an essential component of the normal acute alarm response to the threat that produces the fight-flight reaction.